Olive Oil Coffee Cake with Crumb Topping

 The recipe I developed here is my favorite coffee cake ever.
 It’s moist, slightly cinnamon-y, and has that absolutely necessary middle layer of crumb topping!

 My secret ingredient to this coffee cake is olive oil.
+(You may already know how much I love cakes that use oil instead of, or in addition to butter!).
 I use it in the cake batter, and, combined with the butter and sour cream that are also in the batter, it makes for one decadently moist cake that complements that top layer of crumbly topping perfectly.

 My Favorite Time-Saving Tool